preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 .. image:: odm-wizard.png

+When used for "normal" documents the steps are as follows:

+1. Select template in the list to te left.
-The available templates are shown to the left.
-In the middle a location (Document Library) to save the new template in is selected, default is the site where the wizard was started.
-To the far right a folder in the chosen library can be selected.
+2. Select a Documents laibrary to save the document in.
+Default is the Documents library in site where the wizard was started.
+Any Documents library the user has access to can be selected.
+3. If applicable, select a folder in the chosen library, to save the document in.

 This means any user can use the wizard from any site where the feature is activated to create a document, and save it in the Documents library in any other site that user has access to.